Guccio163/Guccio163/README.md

 ### Hi there 👋<br/>

 I'm Wiktor, Computer Science Bachelor of Engineering and currently Master's degree 8th semester student.
-I'm mainly focused on mobile technologies, especially React Native, but I'm also experiences in webdev (mainly React).
+I'm mainly focused on mobile technologies, especially React Native, but I'm also experienced in webdev (mainly React).
 Nevertheless I'm open for all kind of programming challenges! <br/>

 Currently happily working over React Native apps development in Software Mansion; If you'd like to contact me, my DMs on Linkedin, Facebook (Wiktor Gut) or via email (wiktorgut.work@gmail.com) are always open!<br/>